 What must be submitted with the application?

-All applicants must submit a completed application form (either downloaded from the website or obtained from the Graduate Studies office); a personal statement; a resume; two letters of recommendation (ideally, one academic and one professional); transcripts from ALL previously attended institutions of higher education; TOEFL scores for international students; and a non-refundable $50.00 application fee to:
+All applicants must submit: written essays; a resume; three letters of recommendation (ideally, academic and professional); transcripts from ALL previously attended institutions of higher education; TOEFL or IELTS scores for international students; and a non-refundable $50.00 application fee.